PaddiM8/Sheet2Dictionary/README.md

 ## Usage
 1. Create the spreadsheet as shown below.
 2. Install [Python 3](https://www.python.org/downloads/release/python-373/), then run the following in a command line/terminal: `pip3 install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib` to install the Google API client the tool needs.
+If it fails, you may need to run it with sudo/admin privileges.
 3. Clone/download [this repository](https://github.com/PaddiM8/Sheet2Dictionary/archive/master.zip) (and unzip).
 Then simply run `gen.py` inside the `gen/` folder with python 3.
 In a terminal, that would be `python3 gen.py`
 4. This will prompt you to enable the Google Sheets API and download the credentials.json file.
 Simply follow [the link](https://console.developers.google.com/apis/library/sheets.googleapis.com?q=sheets&id=739c20c5-5641-41e8-a938-e55ddc082ad1&project=quickstart-1561648847075&authuser=0) and enable it.
 After that, go to *Credentials* and
 4. Open index.html in a browser